 Inflammation has become a very common experience for a lot of people.
 Diet and lifestyle changes may be necessary to fight chronic inflammation.

 Consuming ginger may help prevent and heal inflammation.
-One study found that ginger could reduce allergic reactions, in which inflammation can play a role.
+One

 The antioxidant properties of ginger may help to prevent:

 - neurodegenerative diseases, such as Parkinson’s, Alzheimer’s, and Huntington’s